[?] Subscribe To This Site

 Diarrhea Treatment

-Most diarrhea lasts only a day or two, but when it continues beyond a few days, it's very important to find the causes of diarrhea and not just try to stop it with medications.
+Most diarrhea lasts only a day or two, but when it continues beyond a few days, it's very important to find the causes of diarrhea and not just try to stop the symptoms with medications.

-If you suffer with chronic diarrhea, you aren't getting the maximum benefit from the foods you eat, no matter how good they are, because you aren't absorbing all the nutrients and this can have long term effects on your health.
+If you suffer with chronic diarrhea, you are not getting the maximum benefit from the foods you eat, no matter how good they are, because you are not absorbing all the nutrients and this can have long term effects on your health.

-If you want to find out what the food triggers are in your particular case, you might want to try an Elimination Diet specific for people who experience diarrhea (either related to IBS or to other conditions).
+If you want to find out what foods trigger your symptoms, you might want to try an Elimination Diet specific for people who experience diarrhea (either related to IBS or to other conditions).

 RELATED PAGES:

-Diarrhea Treatment which deals with some of the myths and facts related to the treatment of diarrhea.
+Diarrhea Treatment - deals with some of the myths and facts related to the treatment of diarrhea.

-Diarrhea Diet which will discuss the best diet that can help treat and prevent diarrhea.
+Diarrhea Diet - discusses the best diet that can help treat and prevent diarrhea.

 Print